redislabs-training/ru202/README.md

 ```

 If this command outputs `True`, then you are setup and ready to run the example code as described in the course materials.

+### Running the Example Code

+Throughout the course, you will be asked to run the example code for the various exercises.
+Some of these require you to open multiple shell/terminal sessions.
+Don't forget to start your Python virtual environment in each new shell session.
+You'll also need to set the environment variables `REDIS_HOST`, `REDIS_PORT` and optionally `REDIS_USER` and `REDIS_PASSWORD` if your Redis instance is not running on `localhost:6379`.

 ### Optional (but recommended!): RedisInsight